hassan3111/instagram-clone/README.md

 Ali Hassan

 # Description
-THis is an iunstagram clone website where user can upload images and visit others account
+This is an iunstagram clone website where user can upload images and visit others account